Last modified February 1, 2024 by Shelly Wolfe

 You can send push notifications with custom sounds.
 To do so, place your custom sound under res/raw and set your sounds in the Swrve service.
 For more information about adding custom sounds in Swrve, see Intro to push notifications.

-In-app messages and Conversations
+In-app messages

-In-app message and Conversation deeplinks
+In-app message deeplinks

-When creating in-app messages and Conversations in Swrve, you can configure message buttons to direct users to perform a custom action when clicked.
+When creating in-app messages in Swrve, you can configure message buttons to direct users to perform a custom action when clicked.
 For example, you might configure a button to direct the app user straight to the app store to provide a rating.
-Swrve’s default behavior for in-app messages and conversations is to treat custom actions as URIs.
+Swrve’s default behavior for in-app messages is to treat custom actions as URIs.
 If your app has an existing custom URL scheme defined in your AndroidManifest.xml, you can use this to deeplink in your app.

 In-app message listener interactions